Feral Druid PvP Rotation and Playstyle (Dragonflight 10.2)

 Before talking about the rotation, it is important to know how to generate and spend Combo Points to maximize your damage as a Feral Druid.
 As a Feral, you will generate Combo Points and spend them on finishing moves that consume them.
 Here are the abilities you have that give you Combo Points and when to use them:

 Brutal Slash generates 1 Combo Point each time it is used on an enemy.
 Because this ability has 3 charges, you should use this as often as possible to quickly generate Combo Points.
+This will be the primary way to generate Combo Points throughout an arena game.

 Rake generates 1 Combo Point and is also one of your primary bleeds.
-This should be used on as many enemies as possible for spread damage, but is not the best way to generate Combo Points.
+This should be used on as many enemies as possible for spread damage but is not the best way to generate Combo Points.

 Shred generates 1 Combo Point, but it is not ideal because of how much Energy it takes to use it.
+In most situations, Shred is only used to gain the

 Feral Frenzy generates 5 Combo Points.
 This is a very important cooldown for your burst rotation, as you can use this ability and follow it up with a